BRB67/17uote3ollection/173Bible/173TheKingJamesVersionOfTheBible.md

 # Purpose: The Purpose of this document (cmputer mediated communication) is two fold.
-# Purpose one is to LEARN (bring form to the thoughts) using the King James Version of the Bible.
+# Part one is to try to LEARN (bring form to thought) using the King James Version of the Bible.
-#Purpose two is to create a bridge of empathy by creatively copying Bible translations from other languages.
+#Part two is to try to CREATE (bring ideas to reality) an empathy bridge by copying Bible translations from various languages.

 # Quotes Collection (173)
 ## The King James Version of the Bible (KJB) ( ¿2085 119147 10113519 225181991514 156 2085 292125?)